-To further assist tenants during the pandemic, the Minister for Housing, Local Government and Heritage, Darragh O'Brien, T.D., has introduced a number of measures through Part 3 (Residential Tenancies) of the Planning and Development, and Residential Tenancies, Act 2020 (the PDRTA).
+To further assist tenants during the pandemic, the Minister for Housing, Local Government and Heritage, Darragh O'Brien, T.D., introduced a number of measures through Part 3 (Residential Tenancies) of the Planning and Development, and Residential Tenancies, Act 2020 (the PDRTA).

-The PDRTA was enacted on 19 December 2020 to provide for temporary modifications to the operation of the Residential Tenancies Act 2004.
-During the period from 11 January to 12 April 2021 and subject to certain conditions, a 90 day (rather than the usual 28 days) termination notice period applies, where a tenant is in rent arrears due to Covid-19 and is at risk of losing their tenancy.
-The earliest termination date allowed in such circumstances is 13 April 2021.
-Rent increases are prohibited for relevant tenancies until 13 April 2021, with no back-dating allowed.
+In July 2021, the Residential Tenancies (No.2) Act 2021 introduced an amendment to the PDRTA to extend the application of the tenancy protections for a further six months from 13 July 2021 to 12 January 2022.
+As such, from 11 January 2021 to 12 January 2022 and subject to certain conditions, a 90 day (rather than the usual 28 days) termination notice period applies, where a tenant is in rent arrears due to Covid-19 and is at risk of losing their tenancy.
+The earliest termination date allowed in such circumstances is 12 January 2022.
+Rent increases are prohibited for relevant tenancies until 12 January 2022, with no back-dating allowed.
 The aim is to further assist tenants financially impacted by Covid-19, while recognising and balancing the rights of landlords who, equally, may be in financial difficulty during this unprecedented period.

-The PDRTA provides that if a tenant's ability to pay rent has been impacted by Covid-19 during the period from 1 August 2020 to 12 April 2021 and a tenant meets specific criteria, then new procedures and protections apply.
+The PDRTA provides that if a tenant's ability to pay rent has been impacted by Covid-19 during the period from 1 August 2020 to 12 January 2022 and a tenant meets specific criteria, then new procedures and protections apply.